auroremusic/generative-art/README.md

 something in particular, please tell me.
 Enjoy!

 ## Processing
+For most drawings, I use this key bindings:
 - press `a` to display/hide the parameters window
 - press `e` to exit
 - press `g` to take a new random SEED